There’s A Chance An Asteroid Could Hit Earth The Night Before The 2020 Elections

 Scientists are warning that there is a chance — albeit a small one — that an asteroid could strike Earth this fall.
-Moreover, the current projected date of impact is none other than November 2, the day before the United States 2020 Presidential Elections.
+Moreover, the current projected date of impact is none other than November 2, the day before the United States 2020 presidential election.

-According to a new release from the Center for Near Earth Objects Studies at NASA, the asteroid is known as 2018 VP1 and has been on the radar of scientists since November 2018 — which was ironically when midterms in the country were held — when it was first spotted by the Palomar Observatory in California.
+According to a news release from the Center for Near Earth Objects Studies at NASA, the asteroid is known as 2018 VP1 and has been on the radar of scientists since November 2018 — when the country’s midterms were held — when it was first spotted by the Palomar Observatory in California.

 However, despite dire warnings, there is some good news in the release.
 For starters, the asteroid is very small — especially by space standards.
 According to Forbes, it is currently estimated to have a diameter of “no more than a few meters.”
 This means that it is likely that the asteroid would disintegrate in the planet’s atmosphere before coming close to hitting land or sea.